 Unexplained loss of appetite

 What Are the Risk Factors for Bladder Cancer?

 Doctors know certain things increase your risk of developing bladder cancer, including:

 - Family history, genetics and race: Bladder cancer is common in white males over 55 years old.
 If you or an immediate member of your family, such as siblings or parents, has had bladder cancer or cancer of the urinary tract, your risk of getting it increases.

 - Chronic bladder inflammation: If you have a condition that irritates your bladder for a long time or you have persistent bladder infections, you could be at risk of bladder cancer.

 - Smoking: Each time you inhale the fumes of tobacco, you inhale all sorts of harmful chemicals.
-Research has shown 50 percent of all bladder cancers are due to smoking.
+Research has shown 50 percent3 of all bladder cancers are due to smoking3.

 - Working around harsh chemicals: Individuals who work in a specific industry, such as machinists, painters, hairdressers, truck drivers and printers, might have exposure to harsh chemicals for lengthy periods.
 This can raise their risk of disease.

 - Prior radiation or chemo treatment: If you've had pelvis radiation therapy, you have a higher risk of developing bladder cancer.
 This is also true of taking cyclophosphamide21, or Cytoxan, a chemo medicine, for a long time.

 Stay Aware of Your Risk of Bladder Cancer